AliMustafa731/AMK-NN/README.md

 # AMKNN
 Neural Networks Implementation in pure C++
-The goal was, as usual, to do everything from scratch without using any external libraries.
+The goal was to do everything from scratch without using any external libraries.

 # Demo
 I also made a demo program (included in the code in files **program.cpp** & **program.h**) where I implemented **implicit neural representations** on images, and also used the **Sine** function as a **non-linearity** (aka.
 Activation).